staruth0/reepls-web/brainstorm.md

 - Emoji picker dark mode
 - Should display multiple media with ... to show
 - See more, see less colored? bolded?
-- Replace icons with icon pack icons
+- Replace icons images with icon pack icons
 - auth and other layoust moved accordinaly

 fabricekongnyuy2@gmail.com